allenmackley/Notes-Examples-Snippets/js/design_patterns/mixins.md

 This will add `myMixinMethods` to the prototype for `MyClassObject`.
 We can then create an instance of `MyClassObject` and the new methods that were mixed in will be available.

 ## When to use?
-Use a mixin whenever there are multiple places in our app that need to use the same method.
+Use a mixin whenever there are multiple places in our app that need to use the same methods.

+Using mixins is called _composition_ and is a preferable design pattern over inheritance.
+Use composition instead of inheritance whenever possible.
+Doing so will help us add features to our app later without breaking our architecture.

+Use inheritance only when we're very confident that there are certain behaviors in our design that will not change.
+In app development, almost everything is mutable, and so this is why we favor composition.